dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

 ```

 This was just a simple example of the Kubernetes NetworkPolicy API and how {{site.prodname}} can secure your Kubernetes cluster.
 For more
-information on network policy in Kubernetes, see the [Kubernetes user-guide](http://kubernetes.io/docs/user-guide/networkpolicies/).
+information on network policy in Kubernetes, see the [Kubernetes user guide](http://kubernetes.io/docs/user-guide/networkpolicies/).

-For a slightly more detailed demonstration of Policy, check out the [stars demo]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/tutorials/stars-policy/).
+For a slightly more detailed demonstration of Policy, check out the [Stars Policy Demo]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/tutorials/stars-policy/).